Causal Bandits without Graph Learning: Introduction

 \section{Introduction}

-Multi-armed bandit (MAB) settings provide a rich theoretical context for formalizing and analyzing sequential experimental design procedures.
-Each arm in a MAB setting represents an experiment/action and the consequence of pulling an arm is represented by a stochastic reward signal.
-The objective of a learner in a MAB problem is to select a sequence of arms over a time horizon in order to either find an arm that results in the maximum reward or to maximize the cumulative reward during this time horizon.
-Bandit problems have a growing list of applications in various domains such as marketing \cite{huo2017risk,sawant2018contextual}, recommendation systems \cite{heckel2019active,silva2022multi}, clinical trials \cite{liu2020reinforcement}, etc. An important assumption in classical MAB is that the rewards for the arms are independent.
+\ac{mab} settings provide a rich theoretical context for formalizing and analyzing sequential experimental design procedures.
+Each arm in a \ac{mab} setting represents an experiment/action and the consequence of pulling an arm is represented by a stochastic reward signal.
+The objective of a learner in a \ac{mab} problem is to select a sequence of arms over a time horizon in order to either find an arm that results in the maximum reward or to maximize the cumulative reward during this time horizon.
+Bandit problems have a growing list of applications in various domains such as marketing \cite{huo2017risk,sawant2018contextual}, recommendation systems \cite{heckel2019active,silva2022multi}, clinical trials \cite{liu2020reinforcement}, etc. \ac{mab} algorithms are designed for the setting when there is no structural relationships between different arms.
 However, this assumption is often violated in practice because of interdependencies among the rewards of various arms.
 To capture such interdependencies, different structural bandit settings have been proposed such as linear bandits \cite{abbasi2011improved}, contextual bandits \cite{agrawal2013thompson,lattimore2020bandit}, and causal bandits \cite{lattimore2016causal,lee2018structural} with the latter being the main focus of this paper.

-In causal bandit setting, the dependencies between the rewards of different actions is captured by a causal graph and actions are modeled as interventions on variables of the causal graph \cite{lattimore2016causal}.
+In causal bandit setting, the dependencies between the rewards of different actions are captured by a causal graph and actions are modeled as interventions on variables of the causal graph \cite{lattimore2016causal}.
 Causal bandits can effectively model complex real-world problems.
 For instance, marketing strategists can adaptively adjust their strategy which can be modeled as interventions made in their advertisement network to maximize revenue \cite{nair2021budgeted,zhang2022causal}.